Divyaa2601/AI/TASK-3/README.md

 1. Open the **task 3** folder.
 2. Ensure that the dataset file (`weather_data.csv`) is present in the folder.
-3. Open the notebook file `Weather_Model.ipynb` using Jupyter Notebook or VS Code.
+3. Open the notebook file `Weather_Model_Performance.ipynb` using Jupyter Notebook or VS Code.
 4. Run each cell sequentially.
 5. Observe the output: